 Advanced Technical Writing will give you the expertise and confidence to market yourself as a technical writer or simply to tackle more advanced assignments at work.
 Building on the skills you have acquired in the previous technical writing courses, this course emphasizes audience analysis, document organization and design, supplements, visuals, and research techniques.
 The course consists of one proposal that will incorporate all stage of technical writing: planning, writing, designing, and revising.

-Throughout the course students can communicate with the instructor on assignments and may discuss any issues related to technical writing.
+Throughout the course participants can communicate with the instructor on assignments and may discuss any issues related to technical writing.

 By the end of this course, you will be able to:

 - Analyze readers and/or situations to prepare for writing a proposal

 - Use content, design, and style guidelines to produce a more readable, concise document

 - Write and edit technical documentation